Skip to main content

 5. Verification: We recheck pressure or use smoke pencil to confirm major leaks are sealed

 We provide before-and-after documentation.
-For SMUD and PG&E rebate programs that require duct tightness verification, we can provide the test results needed for your rebate application.
+For SMUD and PG&E rebate programs that require duct tightness verification, we can provide the test results needed for your application — see SMUD rebates.

 Duct Sealing — FAQs